-- Digestive disorders (constipation, diarrhea, spastic colon, etc.)
+- Digestive disorders (constipation, diarrhea, spastic colon, bloating, and other related issues)

-- Respiratory disorders (sinusitis, asthma, chest infections, bronchitis, etc.)
+- Respiratory disorders (sinusitis, asthma, chest infections, bronchitis, and other breathing issues)

-When it comes to physical discomfort or other problems relating to stress and tension, acupuncture has been shown to be particularly helpful.
+When it comes to physical discomfort or other problems related to stress and tension, acupuncture has been shown to be particularly helpful.

 What are the side effects of medical acupuncture?

 In most cases, there are no side effects to medical acupuncture.
-But, some people do experience a worsening of their original symptoms for the first few days following a treatment.
-Others may experience changes in their emotional state, sleep, appetite and/or urine and bowel patterns.
-It is common for people to experience mild disorientation or a deep relaxation after their first couple of treatments, but this should pass quickly, and you should never need more than a little bit of rest to fully recover.
+But some people do experience a worsening of their original symptoms for the first few days following treatment.
+Others may experience changes in their emotional state, sleep, appetite, and/or urine and bowel patterns.
+It is common for people to experience mild disorientation or deep relaxation after their first couple of treatments, but this should pass quickly, and you should never need more than a little bit of rest to fully recover.